CS-3150-fall-2022-g1/DansFrappes/README.md

 ---
 ### MILESTONE 4

-Presentation included in the Git repo
+Presentation included in the Git repo-> docs/PowerPoint/

 Deployed application -> `$ python manage.py runserver` to start the webserver.